 More than half (56%) of the organizations providing courses offer a degree certification.
 Other 31% of the training programs are followed by certificates and only 13% by diplomas.
-One can notice that most organizations offer certificates that are recognized by the labour market and considered as long-life learning.
+One can notice that most organizations offer certificates that are recognized by the labour market and considered as lifelong learning.

 Next, we have considered relevant to identify the type of teaching methodologies by the type of organization.
-We find that the lectures category is mentioned the more often (82%) in the public sector.
+We find that the lectures category is mentioned most often (82%) in the public sector.
 All the other teaching methods are more likely to be used by the private training providers, such as the workshops (20%) and followed by case studies and study tours.

-If we observe the type of learning materials offered along with the courses, the bibliography (44%), the tests (57%) and textbooks (36%) are rather used in obtaining the Management skills, the audiovisual materials (49%) are used in the Innovation and Digital category, the exercises concern in a higher percentage obtaining different aptitudes from the ones we have mentioned, the simulations (43%) and graphics (100%) are mainly used in developing Cross-sectorial skills.
+If we observe the type of learning materials offered along with the courses, bibliography (44%), tests (57%) and textbooks (36%) are rather used in obtaining Management skills, the audiovisual materials (49%) are used in the Innovation and Digital category, exercises are used in a higher percentage for obtaining different aptitudes from the ones we have mentioned, simulations (43%) and graphics (100%) are mainly used in developing Cross-sectorial skills.